sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 ```
 [POST] /api/v4/main-account/history
 ```
-Get history of deposits and withdraws
+This endpoint retrieves the history of deposits and withdraws

 **Parameters:**